Assassin (2015 film)

-Assassin is a British thriller film directed by J. K. Amalou and starring Danny Dyer.
+Assassin is a British independent thriller film directed by J. K. Amalou and starring Danny Dyer.
 The film was released straight to DVD without a cinematic release.

 Plot

 Hitman Jamie (Danny Dyer) has been hired to kill a man, a not unfamiliar prospect for him.
 However things grow complicated when he ends up falling for the daughter of his hit, especially after the deed is done and she begins to question who killed her father and why.
 This puts her in the path of John and Lee Alberts, the two gangsters that hired Jamie, requiring him to protect his new love while also trying to avoid the two brothers.